 - Phonological Awareness: Clarifies the skills associated with phonological awareness and their importance.
 Teachers learn how these skills develop across a continuum and practice ways to teach phonological awareness throughout the day.

-- Written Expression: Discusses the emergent stages of writing to help teachers establish reasonable expectations for writing in the prekindergarten classroom.
+- Written Expression: Discusses the emergent stages of writing to help teachers establish reasonable expectations for buying modafinil in the prekindergarten classroom.
 Teachers will experience four approaches to writing instruction and learn the teacher’s role in scaffolding writing.

 Training content is based on literacy development, curriculum implementation, math, mentoring, progress monitoring, and professional development research conducted at the Children’s Learning Institute at the University of Texas Health Science Center at Houston.